 Jeremy H. Temkin

-Jeremy H. Temkin represents individuals and corporations in federal white collar criminal investigations with a special emphasis on criminal tax cases.
-He handles a wide variety of criminal, regulatory and civil matters in state and federal courts and before arbitration panels.
-His cases have involved allegations of tax fraud and securities fraud (including claims of insider trading and accounting violations), as well as violations of the antitrust laws and the Foreign Corrupt Practices Act (“FCPA").
-He has tried high profile securities and tax fraud cases, has conducted internal investigations for public corporations and committees of their Boards of Directors and has represented employees in corporate internal investigations.
-Jeremy has represented various employees of the New York Yankees in witness interviews during investigative inquiries and he represented Muhammad Ali in civil litigation to recover stolen memorabilia.
-He also has represented clients in cases arising out of the demise of hedge funds and Collateralized Debt Obligations ("CDOs"), and has counseled clients on issues relating to offshore bank accounts and the Internal Revenue Service's Voluntary Disclosure Program.
+Jeremy H. Temkin represents individuals and corporations in white collar criminal investigations.
+He handles a wide variety of criminal, regulatory, and civil matters in state and federal courts and before arbitration panels.
+His cases have involved allegations of tax fraud and securities fraud (including claims of insider trading and accounting violations), as well as violations of the antitrust laws and the Foreign Corrupt Practices Act (“FCPA”).
+Jeremy has tried high-profile tax and securities fraud cases, has conducted internal investigations for public corporations and committees of their Boards of Directors, and has represented employees in corporate internal investigations.
+He has counseled clients on issues relating to offshore bank accounts and the Internal Revenue Service’s Voluntary Disclosure Program, and served as Independent Examiner for numerous banks participating in the Department of Justice’s Program for Non-Prosecution Agreements or Non-Target Letters for Swiss Banks.
+Jeremy has also represented various employees of the New York Yankees in witness interviews during investigative inquiries and he represented Muhammad Ali in civil litigation to recover stolen memorabilia.